banisterious/obsidian-custom-selected-word-count/README.md

 ## Support

-If you encounter any issues or have feature requests, please file them in the [GitHub issues](https://github.com/yourusername/obsidian-selected-word-counter/issues).
+If you encounter any issues or have a feature request, please create a [GitHub issue](https://github.com/yourusername/obsidian-selected-word-counter/issues).

 ## Mobile Compatibility